Explore these unique glamping spots in Texas for an anytime getaway.

 Kelly and her family spent some time at the Geronimo Creek Retreat and couldn’t say enough good things about it.
 I can see how a family would enjoy this place.
 There are lots of outdoor activities, including swimming and kayaking.
 All sites are insulated and temperature controlled.
-Some cabins and teepees have private detached bathrooms, while the more luxurious ones have its bathroom inside.
+Some cabins and teepees have private detached bathrooms, while the more luxurious ones have bathrooms inside.

 Best Day Ever Ranch, Whitewright

 You’ll find a cozy treehouse that sleeps two with luxurious romantic amenities and a bathtub by the window you’ll want to spend a long time soaking.
 It’s located on the ranch in a perfectly hidden area.
 There are steep stairs that lead up to it.
-Some cabins have an outdoor shower (also an indoor shower), but there are steep stairs inside the place that leads up to a loft.
+Some cabins have an outdoor shower (also an indoor shower), but steep stairs are inside the place that leads up to a loft.
 You may want to ask if other cabins do not have stairs.

 Nutty Camp Jefferson, Jefferson

 How about indoor glamping?
 Yep, three tents with two beds on hardwood floors in downtown Jefferson.
 Only one bath, though!!
-If you don’t mind sharing a bathroom with five others, grab your girlfriends and share the $160 a night fee!!
+If you don’t mind sharing a bathroom with five others, grab your girlfriends and share the $160-a-night fee.
 You can all go shopping and have a great town in charming Jefferson, Texas.
 Nutty Camp Jefferson on Airbnb.